Constitution

 1.1.
 Official Title

 a.
-The Society shall be known as Edinburgh University Railway Society, hereinafter referred to as the Society.
+The Society shall be known as the Edinburgh University Railway Society or RailSoc (the "Society").

 2. Aims